azsk/AzTS-docs/Control coverage/Feature/ServiceFabric.md

 ## Azure_ServiceFabric_DP_Set_Property_ClusterProtectionLevel

 ### Display Name
-The ClusterProtectionLevel property must be set to EncryptAndSign
+The ClusterProtectionLevel property must be set to EncryptAndSign for Service Fabric clusters

 ### Rationale
 With cluster protection level set to 'EncryptAndSign', all the node-to-node messages are encrypted and digitally signed.
 This protects the intra-cluster communication from eavesdropping/tampering/man-in-the-middle attacks on the network.